yuhonghong66/SimpleSeq2Seq/README.md

-# Sequence To Sequence model for Chainer
+# Sequence To Sequence model implemeted on Chainer

-This repository is the implementation of simple seq2seq model (not containing attention system).
+This repository hosts the implementation of simple sequence-to-sequence (seq2seq) model (no attention mechanism) on top of [chainer][chainer].
-Seq2seq Model is implemented by [chainer][chainer].
-This software aims to learn pairs of sentences
-(e.g. conversation corpus or parallel corpus used in the field of Machine Translation) using seq2seq.
+This program generates a sentence in response to an input, through learning patterns in a huge amount of sentences pairs (e.g. conversation corpus or parallel corpus used in the field of machine translation).

 __Caution__: This model is not used NStepLSTM.
 If you only want to use seq2seq model in chainer, you should use [chainer's formal example][chainer_seq2seq].